Slixtar MIDI Controller

 Slixtar MIDI Controller by pixil3d is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure pixil3d would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure pixil3d would love to see what you've printed.
+Please document your print and share a Make with the community.